Arif Iqbal Bhatti

-Arif Iqbal Hussain Bhatti (death 17 October 1997) was a Pakistani jurist who was Judge of the Lahore High Court and was murdered for alleged blasphemy in verdict.
+Arif Iqbal Hussain Bhatti (died 17 October 1997) was a Pakistani jurist, and Judge of the Lahore High Court who was murdered for acquitting two men accused of blasphemy.

-In 1995, he along Justice Khurshid Ahmed acquitted two Christian men of blasphemy charges.
+In 1995, he, along with Justice Khurshid Ahmed, acquitted two Christian men of blasphemy charges.

 In 1997, he was murdered by the Barelvi mobster Ahmed Sher for alleged blasphemy by acquitting blasphemy offenders.